m-hasan-n/hlp/README.md

 ```

 * Set 'first_time' flag to 1 for the first time you run this code.
 When
-set, the code will load the segmented demonstrations (that were saved in
+set, the code will first load the segmented demonstrations that were saved in
-the previous step) from your local machine to MATLAB workspace.
-Afterwards,
+the previous step.
+Afterwards, it will extract the data required for
-it will extract the data required for training the classifiers.
-Data are
+training the classifiers/regression models.
+Data are extracted as
-extracted as state-action pairs (training examples) for different
+state-action pairs (training examples) for different classification and
-classification and regression models.
-Data extracted from the whole dataset
+regression models.
+Data extracted from the whole dataset are saved as
-are saved as '/segmented-demonstrations/all_extracted_data.mat'.
+'/segmented-demonstrations/all_training_examples.mat'.
 This flag
 must be set at the first run only.
 At other runs, the code will just load
 the extracted data.